ForgeRock/openam-auth-sample/README.md

 *[Customizing Authentication Modules](http://openam.forgerock.org/openam-documentation/openam-doc-source/doc/dev-guide/index/chap-auth-spi.html)*,
 in the OpenAM *Developer's Guide*.

+Before building the sample authentication module, update the OpenAM version in the POM to match the version of OpenAM that you are using.
+The line to update is:

+    <openam.version>11.0.0-SNAPSHOT</openam.version>

 * * *
 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.